 Personally I love treadmill runs, so if icy roads or crazy summer temps push you indoors that’s ok!

-For easy runs use at least 1%, for hill workouts it’s going to vary depending on what you are used to, but generally 3-4% for long inclines and 5-6% for quick hill springs.
+For easy runs vary between 0 and 1%, for hill workouts it’s going to vary depending on what you are used to, but generally 3-4% for long inclines and 5-6% for quick hill springs.

 You might feel like the treadmill is easier or harder than running outside.
 Some of this is mental and some of it is the consistent pacing provided by a treadmill, which many newer runners aren’t used to.